nicholasyager/dbt-loom/README.md

     type: gcs
     config:
       bucket_name: <YOUR GCS BUCKET NAME>
-      # The name of the bucket where your manifest is stored
+      # The name of the bucket where your manifest is stored.

       object_name: <YOUR OBJECT NAME>
-      # The object name of your manifest file
+      # The object name of your manifest file.

       credentials: <PATH TO YOUR SERVICE ACCOUNT JSON CREDENTIALS>
       # The OAuth2 Credentials to use.
 If not passed, falls back to the default inferred from the environment.